PEtab-dev/PEtab/doc/development.rst

 Special procedure for the first election (February, 2021):
 ----------------------------------------------------------

-The first election was be held among the authors of the original PEtab publication.
+The first election was held among the authors of the original PEtab publication.
 Nominees were not required to be among the authors.
 The election was managed by two persons who were not among the candidates and were coming from two different labs.
 To avoid a simultaneous replacement of all